 About

 The Hawai‘i Birding Trails website is your guide to finding Hawai‘i’s birds.
 Use the interactive map to explore hotspots along our birding trails and plan your trip with printable checklists.
 Read all about our many feathered residents in an easy to use search page.
-New trails are being planned, so check back in to find your next birding adventure.
+Each of the four routes consist of a network of birding hotspots rather than a physical linear trail so users can join or leave the route at any point along the way.

 This website is administered by the Nā Ala Hele Trails and Access System, part of the Department of Land and Natural Resources, Division of Forestry and Wildlife.
 We are not responsible to for any content linked to outside of this website.
 The website is to be used only as a guide.